 If a deep cut occurs, damage to nerves or blood vessels may occur.
 This is very serious and requires immediate surgery to remedy.

 There are a few common signs of flexor tendonitis:

 Your Florida Orthopaedic Institute physician will evaluate your symptoms and discuss possible treatment options.
-It is always important to see a professional when there is an injury involving the fingers or hand.
+It is always important to see a professional when an injury involves the fingers or hand.

 Your physician will examine the range of motion in your hand by flexing your fingertips into a bending and straightening motion.
 To test strength, your physician may press on your non-injured fingers while you attempt to move the injured one.

-Since flexor tendonitis causes strain, your physician may ask about your usual exercise or daily activities where the most tension is felt so that steps can be taken to alleviate the issue.
+Since flexor tendonitis causes strain, your physician may ask about your usual exercise or daily activities where the most tension is felt so that steps can be taken to reduce or eliminate the issue.

 After an examination, your physician will make a recommendation about treatment.
 Florida Orthopaedic Institute believes that all non-surgical methods should be explored before surgery.

 A splint or brace can immobilize the affected area and promote healing in more severe cases.
 If symptoms persist or worsen, medical intervention may be necessary, such as corticosteroid injections or surgery to repair or replace damaged tendons.

 Tendons cannot heal unless the ends touch, so surgery is recommended if a full tear occurs.
 If the flexor tendonitis is not as severe, physical therapy and options to reduce tension on the tendons will be explored.
 It is important to seek prompt medical attention for any flexor tendonitis symptoms to prevent further damage and ensure proper healing.